marcusgia2505/classsExGameInstructions/docs/Run.rst

 Disbursal of payoffs
 ====================

 In some games participants will receive a real monetary payoff.
-The payoff is paid out by providing the participant with a payoff code.
+In such cases payoff codes will be displayed to one or more participants being selected by classEx.

 .. note:: Participants should not show their payoff code to others, as others could then claim the payoff.
 Therefore, it is advisable for participants not to let any other participant see the screen of their mobile device during the experiment.